Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 EPISODE-BASED RETROSPECTIVE PAYMENT
-PARTICIPATION ATTACHMENT TO THE oro ER icnr
+PARTICIPATION ATTACHMENT TO THE cro een
-This is an Episode-Based Retrospective Payment Participation Attachment ("Attachment") to the a Provider Agreement ("Agreement"), entered into by and between | and Provider and is incorporated into the Agreement.
-= shall implement Payment Reform Initiatives, including retrospective episode based reimbursement, as required by Provider types identified by | as Principal Accountable Providers ("PAPs") or “Quarterbacks” (QBs) are required, as a condition of participation in the Program, to participate in such aaa Payment Reform Initiatives for the purposes of furthering quality improvement and reporting processes in accordance with requirements.
-Episodes and quality measures defined > will be provided within the rovider Episode-Based Retrospective Payment Appendix resholds Attachment.
-— Shall provide quarterly performance reports to Provider and Quarterbacks and shall reconcile episode performance annually.
+This is an Episode-Based Retrospective Payment Participation Attachment ("Attachment") to the aerenemra Provider Agreement ("Agreement"), entered into by and between J and Provider and is incorporated into the Agreement. nrnpm shall implement Payment Reform Initiatives, including retrospective episode based reimbursement, as required by Provider types identified by | as Principal Accountable Providers ("PAPs") or "Quarterbacks" (QBs) are required, as a condition of participation in the Program, to participate in such ammenin Payment Reform Initiatives for the purposes of furthering quality improvement and reporting processes in accordance with requirements.
+Episodes and quality measures defined by Lear will be provided within the Provider Episode-Based Retrospective Payment Appendix Thresholds Attachment. ar shall provide quarterly performance reports to Provider and Quarterbacks and shall reconcile episode performance annually.
-Payment Reform Initiatives. emi! has adopted this Episode-Based Retrospective Payment Program, (this “Program") as part of the State of Tennessee's Health Care Innovation Initiative for the purpose of more closely aligning reimbursement with health care ually shall implement this Program as described in this Episode-Based Retrospective Payment Appendix (this “Appendix’), in accordance with requirements.
+Payment Reform Initiatives.. amram has adopted this Episode-Based Retrospective Payment Program, (this “Program") as part of the State of Tennessee's Health Care Innovation Initiative for the purpose of more closely aligning reimbursement with health care vel) shall implement this Program as described in this Episode-Based Retrospective Payment Appendix (this “Appendix"), in accordance with J requirements.
-Provider acknowledges the a oe is implementing an Episode of Care payment system for compensation of Providers deemed to have the greatest accountability for quality and cost of care for a patient.
+Provider acknowledges the — Program is implementing an Episode of Care payment system for compensation of Providers deemed to have the greatest accountability for quality and cost of care for a patient.
-Providers deemed to have the greatest accountability for the quality and cost of care for a patient are “Principal Accountable Providers" or "PAPs" or “Quarterbacks”.
+Providers deemed to have the greatest accountability for the quality and cost of care for a patient are “Principal Accountable Providers" or "PAPs" or "Quarterbacks".
-Provider agrees that a Quarterback, as identified >y i or each episode of care and as defined herein, is required by he a Program to participate and cooperate with ae purposes of furthering quality improvement and reporting processes as developed for this program and described a Episodes and quality measures defined by | are identified in the attached J Thresholds Atiachment, which is incorporated herein. ma shall provide quarterly performance reports to the Quarterback and shall reconcile episode performance annually.
+Provider agrees that a Quarterback, as identified > for each episode of care and as defined herein, is required by the ecammin Program to participate and cooperate with eon purposes of furthering quality improvement and reporting processes as developed for this program and described >) Episodes and quality measures defined by [J are identified in the attached | Thresholds Attachment, which is incorporated herein. a shall provide quarterly performance reports to the Quarterback and shall reconcile episode performance annually.
-Additional episodes will be identified and added as determined by Jy EES will work with I to define the process for adding each additional episode.
+Additional episodes will be identified and added as determined by i EE will work with I to define the process for adding each additional episode.
 Section | - Definitions
-Acceptable Cost Threshold: The dollar amount, as determined by NN to which the Quarterbacks’ risk adjusted average episode cost (calculated in Section II below) for a Program Episode will be compared.
-The Acce} le Cost Threshold is used to determine the dollar amount of the Shared Risk Payment from the Quarterback to and can be found on each interim and final Performance Report provided to the Quarterback.
+Acceptable Cost Threshold: The dollar amount, as determined by J to which the Quarterbacks’ risk adjusted average episode cost (calculated in Section || below) for a Program Episode will be compared.
+The Acceptable Cost Threshold is used to determine the dollar amount of the Shared Risk Payment from the Quarterback a and can be found on each interim and final Performance Report provided to the Quarterback.
 For the Acceptable Cost Threshold, the threshold represents the maximum cost in that category.
 Providers with a cost equal to or less than the threshold meet the threshold requirement.
 See thresholds attachment.
-Commendable Cost Threshold: The dollar amount, as determined to which the Quarterback's risk adjusted average episode cost for a Program Episode will be compared.
-If the Quarterback meets all of the quality indicators linked to gain sharing, the commendable cost threshold is then used to the determine dollar amount of a shared savings payment ton ae to the Quarterback, subject to the Gain Share Limit.
+Commendable Cost Threshold: The dollar amount, as determined > to which the Quarterback's risk adjusted average episode cost for a Program Episode will be compared.
+If the Quarterback meets all of the quality indicators linked to gain sharing, the commendable cost threshold is then used to the determine dollar amount of a shared savings payment om to the Quarterback, subject to the Gain Share Limit.
 The dollar amount of the commendable cost threshold can be found on each interim and final Performance Report provided to the Quarterback.
 For the Commendable Cost Threshold, the threshold represents the maximum cost in that category.
 Providers with a cost equal to or less than the threshold meet the threshold requirement.
 See thresholds attachment.
-Cost Zones: Based on the prior quarter average episode costs, as calculated in Section II below, Quarterback Zone, or Commendable Cost Zone.
+Cost Zones: Based on the prior quarter average episode costs, as calculated in Section Il below, Quarterback Zone, or Commendable Cost Zone.